fheng/best_practice/nodejs/writing_modules.md

 There are many patterns for writing modules within node.
-Here are some that we believe to have good value and reflect how we believe code should look and be written.
+Here is one that we believe to have good value and reflect how we believe code should look and be written.

 ## The module pattern.